brunolevy06/aws-infra-tools/README.md

-# AWS Network Tools
+# AWS Infra Tools

-A collection of Python-based CLI tools for auditing and managing AWS network infrastructure.
+A collection of Python-based CLI tools for auditing and managing AWS infrastructure.

 ## Purpose